 a The EUA for ritonavir-boosted nirmatrelvir suggests that individuals who use products containing ethinyl estradiol for contraception should use a backup, non-hormonal contraceptive method because ritonavir-boosted nirmatrelvir has the potential to decrease ethinyl estradiol levels.
 However, the enzyme-inducing effects are not expected to be clinically significant during 5 days of therapy and would not be expected to decrease contraceptive effectiveness.
-In addition, ethinyl estradiol is combined with a progestin and exposure would be unchanged or increase with ritonavir which maint
+In addition, ethinyl estradiol is combined with a progestin and exposure would be unchanged or increase with ritonavir which maintains the effectiveness of the oral contraceptive.